 In other words, people want to know which machine makes you work harder…and turns out that both machines have similar potential for weight loss!
 When maximum effort is applied, there is no significant difference between the results elliptical trainers and treadmills produce when it comes to physiological outputs.
-A study examining effects of a 12-week exercise program using different types of cardio equipment confirmed that in moderately active individuals, similar physiological improvements occur, regardless of the machine used.
-Collectively, research suggests that calorie burning potential of both machine types is roughly the same, and the end result depends on exercise intensity, which varies between athletes.
+A study examining the effects of a 12-week exercise program using different types of cardio equipment confirmed that in moderately active individuals, similar physiological improvements occur, regardless of the machine used.
+Collectively, research suggests that the calorie-burning potential of both machine types is roughly the same, and the end result depends on exercise intensity, which varies between athletes.
 But it also depends on the design of the machine.
-If you want to burn up to 2.5X more calories, Bowlfex Max Trainer M5 is a good choice.
+If you want to burn up to 2.5X more calories, Bowflex Max Trainer M5 is a good choice.

 Interestingly, recent evidence also suggests that when it comes to perceived exertion rates, there are no overall differences between treadmills and elliptical machines, therefore suggesting that personal preference and overall training goals are still the most important factor here.back to menu ↑

-Elliptical vs Treadmill: which machine is better for you?
+Elliptical vs Treadmill: Which machine is better for you?

 In conclusion, since both machine types offer similar weight loss potential, the final choice depends on your individual circumstances.
 For instance, if you have access to both types of equipment and don’t have any injuries incompatible with treadmill training, why not alternate between both?
-Adding variety to your cardio regimen will help avoid monotony whilst also enjoying benefits of different types of equipment, such as activating different muscle groups as opposed to doing the same form of exercise repeatedly.
+Adding variety to your cardio regimen will help avoid monotony whilst also enjoying the benefits of different types of equipment, such as activating different muscle groups as opposed to doing the same form of exercise repeatedly.

-Face two choices, consider all pros and cons of both apparatuses listed above!
+Face two choices, consider all the pros and cons of both apparatuses listed above!
 If you are an experienced athlete training towards specific running goals or working on improving your already great core stability, a treadmill is probably a better choice for you.